shiv4321/ai-hiring-agent/README.md

 ## Limitations & Assumptions
 - PDF parsing is basic (no OCR for images)
-- Handles up to 10 resumes at once
+- Handles up to 10 resumes at once (⚠️ Since, the web app is deployed on render's free tier : it has a limit of 512MB RAM so currently it only processes one at time.)
 - Assumes resumes are in English
 - No authentication or user management
 - No persistent storage

-## Time Investment
-Approximately 10 hours spent on:
-- Agent design and implementation (4h)
-- FastAPI backend (3h)
-- Frontend and integration (2h)
-- Testing and documentation (1h)

-## Future Enhancements (Not Implemented)
-- Async processing for large batches
-- Advanced PDF parsing with OCR
-- Multi-language support
-- Database persistence
-- User authentication